 Healthier vegetation appears brighter red, but some areas appear in a lighter shade of red or even beige.
 As an analyst, you could identify these areas as potentially less healthy vegetation, and needing further investigation.

 - Click and drag the map to pan around the Sundarbans area.
 Look for areas that appear unhealthy or are missing forest cover.

-Although the area is protected by national governments, mangrove forests are highly susceptible to changes in sea level and water salinity.
-Loss of mangroves would not only compromise the habitat of the diverse species of flora and fauna that live here (including many endangered species such as the Bengal tiger), but also remove an important shield against monsoons for the neighboring localities.
+Mangrove forests are highly susceptible to changes in sea level and water salinity, as well as pollution, illegal logging, and other factors.
+Loss of mangroves would not only compromise the habitat of the diverse species of flora and fauna that live here (including many endangered species, such as the Bengal tiger), but also remove an important shield against monsoons for the neighboring localities.
 It's important to maintain the health of the forest, and imagery can help do that.